Listen to the Podcast here.

 RC: Okay.
 What are some of the challenges that new mothers face during postpartum?

 The mother has contractions after birth where the uterus just contracts to go back to original size.
 The mother has, of course, this really, really intense experience of childbirth that she needs to find her story and see how was that for me and how do I heal from this emotionally and physically?
+Some moms feel physically fit enough to start doing some postpartum exercise to reduce tummy fat that builds up during pregnancy.
+This helps them get their mind off the responsibility of the baby for a little while as they get a little time for themselves.
 At the same time, there’s another human being that completely relies on the parents and for many mothers, that is a very, very big issue to just let go of their own needs and completely succumb to what the baby wants.
 The other thing is, of course, the responsibility with a partner, the partner, the relationship in general, what can the partner take on to help with the baby?

 Many moms are not comfortable when the dad says, or when the partner says, “You know, let me do this, let me do this or that.”
 The mother just thinks she can do it best and only she knows.
 The relationship, there’s a lot of tension and a lot of discussion that needs to get done to really see what kind of parents do we want to be?